labmem0zero/TimelessJewelUtility/README.md

 SkillLast
 ```

-Results are in results.json(if u want next manipulations) or in results_readable.txt if you are default user.
+All seeds calculation results are in results.json(if u want next manipulations) or in results_readable.txt if you are default user.
+Exact seed result will be printed on screen(to few information to be packed)

 Enjoy!